 But until then, so many founders make unforced errors.
 Rookie errors.
 Here are 16 that you can easily avoid / fix right now today.
 Before your next pitch:

 - Bringing the wrong people with you.
-Do not bring “consultants”.
+Do not bring “consultants” to a VC pitch.
 Do not bring anyone with you that isn’t part of the senior team.
-Period.
-As soon as you bring a “consultant” with you — I’m out.
-100% of the time.
+As soon as you bring a “consultant” with you — most folks are out.
+It makes the team look weak and incomplete.

 - Not sending the deck ahead of time.
 Just send it.
 You are wasting both a lot of time, and an opportunity, by not letting VCs do basically homework ahead of time.
 Make it easy on them.
 And send it as a PDF.
-Don’t send it to me through some “service”.
+Generally, don’t send it to through some “service”.
 Build trust.
 Make it easy.
+If you are the one selling, don’t put hurdles in front of getting a check.
+Remove objections.
+Send the deck.
+Even if they might email it to someone you’d prefer they didn’t.

 - Spending more than 2 slides on “the industry”.
 Do not do this, unless asked.
 Assume VCs understand what is “happening in the cloud”.
 This not only is a waste of precious time … I’ll fade away.

 - Going in too strong.
 If you have 2 signed term sheets, for sure, go in strong.
 It saves everyone time.
 But being too aggressive, too take-it-or-leave-it, if you don’t have options — is a big mistake.
-BATNA, folks.
+Creating urgency is part of sales, for sure.
+But you don’t want to push it too hard.
+When in doubt, just be transparent with timing and expectations.

 - Going in too weak.
 Telling me you could succeed “if only you could raise $____” is just the wrong message.
 Winners always find a way to win.
 No matter how hard it is.

 - Asking for coffee to “share notes”.
-Some VCs may want to do this, but I sure don’t.
-My job is to invest.
+Some VCs may want to do this, but most don’t.
+I personally don’t have time.
 Show me a product I want to invest in — I’m in.
+But coffee?
 I already drink 4 cups a day.
 I don’t need a 5th.

 - Hearing about how the founders met in elementary school.
 Even if this is true, I don’t want to hear it, at least not as a part of the core pitch.
 That’s not a positive for me.
 I want to hear why the founders are amazing.